Akashijk/Prompt-Tool/README.md

     *   **Template:** Select a template file.
 The content will appear in the editor.
     *   **Generate:** Click "Generate Next Preview" to see a prompt with wildcards filled in.
     *   **Interact:** In the preview pane, click on any highlighted text to see a menu of other options from that wildcard file.
 If your template uses a wildcard that doesn't exist, a link will appear below the preview allowing you to generate it.
-    *   **Cleanup (Optional):** Click "AI Cleanup ✨" to have an AI automatically refine the grammar and flow of the generated prompt in the preview pane.
+    *   **Cleanup (Optional):** Click "AI Cleanup ✨" to have an AI refine the grammar and flow of the generated prompt in the preview pane.
     *   **Enhance:** When you're happy with the preview, click "Enhance This Prompt".
 A new window will appear showing the AI's enhanced version and any selected variations.
-    *   **Generate Image:** In the enhancement results window, click "Generate Image" next to any prompt.
+    *   **Generate Image:** From the main window or the enhancement results window, click "Generate Image".
 A dialog will appear allowing you to select your InvokeAI model, LoRAs, and other settings.
-The generated image path will be saved with the prompt in your history.
+The generated image and its parameters will be saved to your history.

 3.  **AI Brainstorming (`Tools -> AI Brainstorming`):**
     *   Chat directly with the AI for general ideas or to generate new files from scratch.
     *   Load an existing wildcard or template (via the Wildcard Manager or Template Editor context menu) to have a focused, context-aware conversation about improving it.
     *   Use the "Generate..." buttons to have the AI create new content, including templates from a concept or from all of your existing wildcards.
-    *   When the AI generates content that uses a new, non-existent wildcard, it will appear as a clickable link in the chat history, allowing you to generate it instantly.
+    *   When the AI generates content that uses a new, non-existent wildcard, it will appear as a clickable link in the chat, allowing you to generate it instantly.
     *   Right-click on text in the conversation to "Rewrite Selection with AI...".

 4.  **Wildcard Manager (`Tools -> Wildcard Manager`):**
     *   View all wildcard files for the current workflow.
     *   Select a file to view and edit its contents.
     *   Use the structured editor to manage complex choices, or switch to the raw text editor for direct JSON editing.
-    *   Use the "Suggest Choices (AI)" button to have the AI generate new items for your list.
-    *   Use the "Refine Choices (AI)" button to have the AI analyze your existing choices and add metadata like weights, tags, and requirements.
+    *   Use the AI assistant buttons to suggest new choices, refine existing ones with metadata, or automatically add tags.
     *   Use the full suite of tools to find duplicates, merge files, or validate your entire project for errors.
     *   Click "View Dependencies" to see a visual graph of how your wildcards are interconnected.
     *   Click "Brainstorm with AI" to send the current wildcard list to the chat window for refinement.